Skip to main content

 The following options/fields are common to both Backup and Restore tab:

-• Search by backup/restore name: a search box which allows you to search a backup by its name
+• Search by backup/restore Name & Labels: a search box which allows you to search a backup/restore by its name or the pre-applied label

 • Filter by status: filter by status field helps to shortlist the backups or restores with the following status: